cjerry1243/Tacotron2-SpeechGesture/README.md

 # Tacotron2-SpeechGesture
 This is the official repository for our [paper](https://openreview.net/forum?id=gMTaia--AB2) **"The IVI Lab entry to the GENEA Challenge 2022 – A Tacotron2 Based Method for Co-Speech Gesture Generation With Locality-Constraint Attention Mechanism."**

-This repository provides the code for model training and prediction using the data from [GENEA Challenge 2022](https://youngwoo-yoon.github.io/GENEAchallenge2022/).
+This repository provides the code for co-speech gesture prediction using the data from [GENEA Challenge 2022](https://youngwoo-yoon.github.io/GENEAchallenge2022/).

+This repository also contain the implementation for [GENEA Challenge 2023](https://genea-workshop.github.io/2023/challenge/).

 ## Demonstration of Our Results (make sure the audio is on while playing!!)
 https://user-images.githubusercontent.com/26675834/226152214-a4fc1b84-328b-4a22-828e-e8d2a69a2f89.mp4